Wrinkles in Web Handling – Top 7 Causes

 3. Poor Web Quality

 Poor web quality such as gauge variation or poorly wound parent rolls can cause all kinds of problems.
 Excessive parent roll run-out can translate into vibration and web flutter.
-Inconsistent or poor quality web material can end up creating wrinkles through the whole process.
+Inconsistent or poor quality web material can end up creating wrinkles in web handling through the whole process.
 No roller can totally cure that.

 Most machine operators can tell when they have a bad parent roll on the stand.
 Don’t accept inferior parent rolls from your upstream supplier.
 Once again, do not try to treat the symptom, but attack the problem at the source.